Arnaiz23/TuManga/README.md

 Here is all the content of the project **TuManga**

+## Technologies

 This project build in these technologies:

 1. Database (MongoDB)
 2. Backend (NodeJS)
 3. Frontend (ReactJS)

 ## Information

 This is a project that consist in a online store that sells Mangas and  Merchandising of anime.

 ## Repository content